 If you are visually impaired, or your disability or medical condition means you need a Support Runner, you can apply for a free place for them.
 Please contact us with further information.

-The Inverness 5K starts at 12.45 on Sunday 8 March 2026 on Bught Road, Inverness IV3 5SS.
-All 5K runners should assemble in the 5K start holding area no later than 12.25.
+The Inverness 5K starts at 11.45 on Sunday 8 March 2026 on Bught Road, Inverness IV3 5SS.
+All 5K participants should assemble in the 5K start holding area no later than 11.25.

 Yes, buggies are allowed on the 5K course, and you will be required to complete separate entries for yourself and your child.
 This is for safety reasons so that we have a record of everyone who is out on the course, and to allow us to provide medals and giveaways for everyone that takes part.